knpuniversity/symfony/knpu/extra-doctrine-collections/many-to-many-setup.md

 # ManyToMany Relationship

 Let's talk about the famous, ManyToMany relationship.
 We already have a `Genus` entity and also a `User` entity.
-Before this tutorial, I updates the fixtures file.
+Before this tutorial, I updated the fixtures file.
 It still loads genuses, but it now loads *two* groups of users.
 The first group consists of normal users, but the second group has an `isScientist` boolean field set to true.
 In other words, our site will have many users, and some of those users happen to